 There are many different breeds of horse, which all have their own characteristics.
 For example, native ponies and cobs are very hardy and have evolved to cope with the harsh elements during the winter.
 These types of horses rarely need to be rugged and so a lack of rug is not usually a welfare concern.
 Even if it snows, the horse’s coat is well designed to keep the wet and cold out.

-Rugs do have their benefits and are often used for horses of finer breeds that don’t have such thick coats, plus older horses and ones prone to losing weight.
+Rugs do have their benefits and are often used for horses of finer breeds that don’t have such thick coats, as well as older horses and ones prone to losing weight.
 Clipped horses should be rugged appropriately in accordance with the weather conditions.
 Some horses who have a very small clip on the underside of their neck and front of their chest, and are a good doer, can often cope without a rug.

-The concern about rugs is that they can hide the true condition of a horse.
 In very thin horses you can often see the hip bones protruding through the rug and the rug begins to look ‘too big’ for the horse.